 This Healthier Instant Pot Homemade Hamburger Helper is a delicious one-pot spin off on one of your favourite childhood meals.
-Make it in the pressure cooker or the stovetop, there are instructions listed for both methods!

 Oh hey there!